List of BanG Dream! characters: Soyo Nagasaki

-Soyo Nagasaki (長崎 そよ, Nagasaki Soyo) is the bassist of the band, making her the oldest and tallest member of the band.
+Soyo Nagasaki (長崎 そよ, Nagasaki Soyo) is the bassist of the band.
+She is also the oldest and tallest member.
 A first year from Tsukinomori Girls' Academy, she is in charge of the contrabass at her school's brass band.
 She has a calm and caring personality, which makes her reliable for many peers in her school, thus elevating her to the status of an older sister for some.
 She plays a sunburst ESP GB.

-Soyo is one of the three original members of Crychic, together with Taki and Tomori, and she is aware about the trauma Tomori has after the breakup of the band.
-She helps Anon when Anon seeks to form a band together with Tomori and acts as a mediator between Anon and Taki.
-Deep down, however, Soyo is also deeply impacted by the breakup of Crychic and can be emotional to a point she is eager to do everything to revive the band, such as repeatedly attempting to convince Sakiko to rejoin despite Sakiko sternly refusing her offer and planning to discard Anon and Rāna once necessary.
-It is later revealed that she adopted the surname Nagasaki from her mother, and that her original name was Soyo Ichinose (一ノ瀬 そよ, Ichinose Soyo) before her parents divorced prior to the start of the series.

 Soyo is voiced by Mika Kohinata, in her first voice acting role.

 Taki Shiina

 Taki Shiina (椎名 立希, Shiina Taki) is the drummer of the band.
 A first year from Hanasakigawa Girls' High School, Taki has a brash and harsh personality towards outsiders, resulting in her struggle to make friends.
 This behavior and look ultimately follows Taki when she works at RiNG as a junior to Sāya, which also prevents her from having good customer service.
 She has an older sister named Maki, who attended Haneoka; according to Soyo, Maki used to be the president of the school's brass band and is a member of the local orchestra which frequently participated in and won competitions.
 This compelled Taki to transfer to Hanasakigawa from Haneoka's Girls' High School's middle school branch, not wanting to be overshadowed by the accomplishments of her older sister.

-Taki is one of the three original members of Crychic when she was still attending Haneoka's middle school, during which she had a heated argument with Sakiko regarding her abrupt departure.
-As a result, she is deeply protective of Tomori and suspicious of Anon when she seeks to form a band with Tomori in the first place.

 She is voiced by Coco Hayashi.